Medal "Participant of the military operation in Syria": Awarding

-On March 15, 2016, Russian Deputy Defense Minister Mykola Pankov and Syrian Army Chief of Staff Ali Abdullah Ayyoub awarded the military with Syrian and Russian awards at the Khmeimim Air Base.
+On March 15, 2016, Russian Deputy Defense Minister Nikolay Pankov and Syrian Army Chief of Staff Ali Abdullah Ayyoub awarded the military with Syrian and Russian awards at the Khmeimim Air Base.

-On March 16, 2016, a group of Su-25 attack aircraft returned from Syria to the air base in Primorsko-Akhtarsk.
-The group did not include all the planes that participated in the war against the opposition.
-According to the Pentagon, 8-10 planes returned, the last ones abandoned at a base in Syria.
-According to Reuters data, out of 36 Russian planes, only 15 returned to the Russian Federation.

 On March 17, 2016, a ceremony was held when three Su-24 bombers arrived back from Syria at the Shagol airbase near Chelyabinsk.

-Awarding of civilians
+On December 12, 2017, a ceremony was held when a fleet of Tu-22M3 long-range bombers arrived back from Syria at the Shaykovka air base near Kirov, Kaluga Oblast, where lieutenant general and Long-Range Aviation commander Sergey Kobylash awarded crews with the medal.

+Civilian participation

-Since the beginning of 2016, civilians (in particular artists, athletes, and politicians) who came to the Khmeimim Air Base to hold events for the military have also been widely awarded.
+Since the beginning of 2016, civilians such as artists, athletes, and politicians who visited Khmeimim Air Base to hold events for the military have also been widely awarded.